exoplatform/exo-documentation/docs/Application.rst

 -  Juzu source code: https://github.com/juzu/juzu.

-This tutorial focuses on Juzu portlet deployment in PRODUCT Tomcat and JBoss.
+This tutorial focuses on Juzu portlet deployment in eXo Platform.

 The dependencies are different for each server and each dependency injection implementation, so the project will use different Maven build